spmcv/circuitikz-antiparallel-mosfets/README.md

 After considering various options, the most straightforward approach seemed to be to use `latexmk` to generate `DVI->PDF` and `DVI->SVG` using a Makefile.
-For ease of use, I limited the software tools I used to those included in a standard TeXLive distribution.
+For broad compatibility, I limited the software tools I used to those included in a standard TeXLive distribution.

 ## Challenges